ARBProtocol/jupgrid/README.md

 2. **Configuration:** Open the `.env` file in a text editor and input your Phantom wallet Private Key, and the URL to your RPC.

+3. **Encryption:** Start Jupgrid with `node .` again.
+This time you will be prompted to enter a password to locally encrypt your private key and RPC connection.

-3. **Run Jupgrid:** Start Jupgrid again with `node .` to launch the bot.
-Upon startup, you will be prompted to enter the following parameters:
+4. **Start JupGrid!** Start JupGrid a 3rd time with `node .` and this time you will be prompted to enter the password you entered previously.
+You will then be show the start-up prompts, which allow you to modify the following parameters:

     - Token A:
     - Token B: